apache/spark/python/docs/source/user_guide/pandas_on_spark/transform_apply.rst

    >>> kdf.koalas.apply_batch(pandas_plus)

 The functions in both examples take a pandas DataFrame as a chunk of pandas-on-Spark DataFrame, and output a pandas DataFrame.
-Pandas APIs on Spark combine the pandas DataFrames as a pandas-on-Spark DataFrame.
+Pandas API on Spark combines the pandas DataFrames as a pandas-on-Spark DataFrame.

 Note that :func:`DataFrame.koalas.transform_batch` has the length restriction - the length of input and output should be the same whereas :func:`DataFrame.koalas.apply_batch` does not.
 However, it is important to know that